one1lion/financial-management/Docs/FinanMan Solution Structure.md

 # FinanMan Solution Structure

 ## Project Overview
-FinanMan is a personal financial management application designed to track transactions across multiple accounts including:
+FinanMan is a personal financial management application designed to track transactions across multiple accounts including Deposits, Payments, and Transfer.
+The app is intentionally designed to have transactions entered manually.
+The primary reason is that the user should have control over the data they enter, and it allows for better tracking of financial events without relying on external integrations.
-- Deposits (money coming in)
-- Payments (money going out)
-- Transfers (money moving between accounts)

 The solution follows a layered architecture with separation of concerns between data models, business logic, and presentation.